AlexRaudvee/Data-Challenge-3/README.md

 ├── requirements.txt                         # Python dependencies
 └── pipeline.ipynb                           # Main pipeline notebook
 ```
+**Note**: For detailed information on the inputs and outputs of each function, refer to the `pipeline.ipynb` notebook.
+Every function, class, and method in this project includes comprehensive docstrings that outline inputs, outputs, and provide a brief description (even examples on use).
+By hovering over any function in the notebook, you can quickly view this information.
+Since we are working on multiple projects, we prioritize scalability and maintain thorough documentation for all components in this project to ensure clarity and ease of use.

 ## Usage
 After the installation, you can run the main pipeline through your google colab session.
 The file that you have to run is `pipeline.ipynb`.
 Make sure to check that you have created a short cut for images that are on google drive or/and change the global paths.
 If you decided to run the entire pipeline, we advice to set the `dataset_len_limit` in the dataloader at the bottom of the pipeline file, because otherwise the file is going to run for pretty long time before you get the results or visuals.